Subscribe to our newsletter!

 Titles and meta descriptions are HTML code that tell both Google and searchers what a page is about.

-To write the best page titles and meta descriptions, you must make them unique, make sure they’re the right length, and write for the user.
+To write the best page titles and meta descriptions, you must make them unique, make sure they’re the right length, use accurate keywords, and write for the user.

-While this works well for most search engines and devices, there is no guarantee that search engines will display your entire title tag.
+While this works well for most search engines and devices, there is no guarantee that search engines will display your entire meta description.
 In the end, that’s up to the search engines.
 To make sure that users know exactly what your page offers, place the most important part of your titles and descriptions at the beginning.

 UX expert and researcher Steven Hoober performed an in-depth study to figure out how people hold and interact with their mobile device.
 He discovered that there were three main types of handholds; the one-handed grip, which was most popular; the cradle; and the two-handed BlackBerry-prayer posture.